 After you lost your dispute, you decided to keep your reservation at the Waldorf.
 But then Priceline informed you that your reservation wasn’t just nonrefundable, but also non-reinstateable.
 And that’s when I got involved.

 While I agree that Priceline can keep your money, despite the poorly disclosed terms and conditions of your reservation, it can’t just pocket your money.
-If you want to keep your room, you should be able to.
+(It would be able to keep your money for Name Your Own Price reservations.)
+But if you want to keep your room, you should be able to.

 I contacted Priceline on your behalf.
 Priceline restored your reservation and offered a $100 refund as a gesture of goodwill.